| Type: ulid Length: 26

 | Type: string |null

 The domain from which the request originated.
-It's important for identifying the source
+It's important for

-of the traffic, understanding user behavior, and detecting potentially malicious sources.
+and detecting potentially malicious sources.

 |